 - 01) Replacement wear rings that are within OEM internal diameter specifications may be used.
 Silicone adhesive sealant may be used in addition to original equipment seal to seal pump inlet.
-Visibility spout must be removed or plugged. - 02) No modification interns that it is, including grinding, surfacing, polishing, machining, shot-blasting, etc, is not authorized on one of the components of the transmission (ex; stator, cone of exit, etc). - 02) Impeller may be modified or aftermarket.
+Visibility spout must be removed or plugged. - 02) No modification interns that it is, including grinding, surfacing, polishing, machining, shot-blasting, etc, is not authorized on one of the components of the transmission (ex; stator, cone of exit, etc). - 03) Impeller may be modified or aftermarket.

 - 01) Intended to promote interest in personal watercraft Competition with a higher degree of modification.
-Aquabikes competing in this class must conform to the specifications which follow. - 02) It is the sole responsibility of the rider to select components, materials and/or fabricate the same so that the watercraft operates safely in Competition. - 03) Sound level shall not exceed 98 dB(A) at 24 m. - 04) Fuel must be in conformity with the criteria defined by art.
-503 - 05) Ballast weight may be added prior to Competition to meet the required weight limit (see 504.4.07). - 06) The weight control will be done with the fuel tank empty and all other liquids at the race level. - 07) Turbo housing and exhaust manifold must be of the full circulating water type at all times when the engine is running.
+Aquabikes competing in this class must conform to the specifications which follow. - 02) It is the sole responsibility of the rider to select components, materials and/or fabricate the same so that the watercraft operates safely in Competition. - 03) Sound level shall not exceed 90 dB(A) at 24 m. - 04) Fuel must be in conformity with the criteria defined by art.
+503 - 05) Ballast weight may be added prior to Competition to meet the required weight limit (see 501.04.02.07). - 06) The weight control will be done with the fuel tank empty and all other liquids at the race level. - 07) Turbo housing and exhaust manifold must be of the full circulating water type at all times when the engine is running. - 08) All aquabikes, even if prototypes, must have a HIN number and a dimensional drawing with the measures.
+All these must be inserted in the logbook to obtain UIM homologation.